 The good news about black beans is that you can spread them around your total consumption for the day.
-They go well in salads, soups, and as sides.
-They also mix well with other fruits and vegetable.
+They go well in salads, soups, and sides.
+They also mix well with other fruits and vegetables.
 Overall, these are a wonderful food to add to a home garden and they dry well so that you can store them for use all year long.

 In fact, they will last 1-2 years in a sealed container in your panty.
 As a food group, beans help you stretch your other food stores so that you can do more by spending less money.

 Beans are heat-loving plants and that means the only time to grow them is during the hotter summer months.
 In fact, the ideal soil temperature is between 70° and 80°F. In comparison, tomato seeds like to sprout when the soil is on average 55°F. The best time to plant black beans is very dependent upon where you live and your local climate.